aditya2082/Red-Wine_EDA/README.md

 12. quality (score between 0 and 10)

-In this module, we'll be performing EDA on Red Wine data, you can then practice the things you learnt on White Wine data.
+In this module, we'll be performing EDA on Red Wine data.